New Mexico Medicaid / Centennial Care Long Term Care Programs, Benefits & Eligibility Requirements

 The Community Benefit program will also coordinate the beneficiary’s medical, vision, dental and behavioral health benefits, along with long term care services and supports, into one managed care plan.

 For individuals who qualify for the Community Benefit program through New Mexico’s HCBS Waivers, the Community Benefit is not an entitlement.
-Instead, there are a limited number of enrollment spots (5,789 per year as of 2022), and once those spots are full, additional eligible applicants will be placed on a waiting list called the Central Registry.
-New Mexico residents can also qualify for Community Benefit through the state’s Aged Blind and Disabled (ABD) Medicaid program.
-The financial requirements are more strict (detailed below), but qualifying through ABD Medicaid means that Community Benefit is an entitlement, so all eligible applicants are guaranteed by law to receive benefits, and there is no waiting list.
+Instead, there are a limited number of enrollment spots (about 7,800 per year as of 2024), and once those spots are full, additional eligible applicants will be placed on a waitlist called the Central Registry.
+New Mexico residents can also qualify for Community Benefit through the state’s Aged, Blind, and Disabled (ABD) Medicaid program.
+The financial requirements are more strict (detailed below), but qualifying through ABD Medicaid means that Community Benefit is an entitlement, so all eligible applicants are guaranteed by law to receive benefits, and there is no waitlist.

-Centennial Care beneficiaries can receive long term care services and supports through the Centennial Care Community Benefit and the Program of All-Inclusive Care for the Elderly (PACE).
+New Mexico ABD Medicaid beneficiaries who show a medical need can receive long-term care services and supports through the Centennial Care Community Benefit and the Program of All-Inclusive Care for the Elderly (PACE).

 A state agency can provide licensed caregivers to deliver the Community Benefit long term care services, but program participants also have the option to self-direct their care.
 This means they can hire caregivers of their choice, including friends and family members, even spouses.
 However, Community Benefit recipients can only self-direct their care after at least 120 days of care from a licensed, state-provided caregiver.

 For New Mexico residents who qualify for the Community Benefit program through ABD Medicaid, the program is an entitlement.
-That means that all eligible applicants are guaranteed by law to receive the program’s benefits.
+That means that all eligible applicants are guaranteed by law to receive the program’s benefits without wait.

-Eligibility Criteria For New Mexico Medicaid’s Long Term Care Programs
+Eligibility Criteria For New Mexico Medicaid Long Term Care Programs

 To be eligible for Centennial Care (New Mexico Medicaid), a person has to meet certain financial and functional (medical) requirements.
-The financial requirements vary by the applicant’s marital status, if their spouse is also applying for Medicaid, and what program they are applying for – Nursing Home / Institutional Medicaid, Home and Community Based Service (HCBS) Waivers or Aged Blind and Disabled (ABD) Medicaid.
+The financial requirements vary by the applicant’s marital status, if their spouse is also applying for Medicaid, and what program they are applying for – Nursing Home Medicaid, Home and Community Based Services (HCBS) Waivers or Aged, Blind, and Disabled (ABD) Medicaid.

 New Mexico Nursing Home Medicaid Eligibility Criteria